LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 Every Widget also has the LSS Properties from <a href="#abstract-widget">`AbstractWidget`</a>

+???+ warning "Important Note"

+    The LSS Properties noted here might be outdated and/or incomplete.

 ### Input Widgets

 Input Widgets are Widgets that allow direct user input.